darrenchan/darrenchan.github.io/notes/2016-08-24 IA workshop.rst

 Database (structure)
 --------------------
-- Used for structured content
+- Used for structured content.
-- Store a piece of content once, make it available in more than one way e.g. etsy
+- Store a piece of content once, make it available in more than one way e.g. Etsy.

 Metadata
 --------
-- Data about data
+- Data about data.
-- Use it to describe content, then use it to display content
+- Use it to describe content, then use it to display content.
 - Types:
   - Administrative- Dates, authors, owners
   - Descriptive - topics, cruisine, etc